 The common file types and link types for web pages are .htm, .html, .shtml, .xht, .xhtml, HTTP and HTTPS.

-Default browser randomly set to Microsoft Edge again
+Default browser randomly set to Edge again

 When you launch Microsoft Edge after setting Chrome as the default web browser, Edge will sometimes prompt you if you want to set it back as the default web browser again.
 If you click yes by accident, it will reset the default app for all web related file types and link types back to Microsoft Edge again.
+You will then need to repeat the steps above to set Chrome as the default app again.